 You can argue that Infowars and Jones have each made huge contributions to the nation’s ongoing and evolving epistemic crisis — a state in which partisanship has largely divided and defined our worldviews to the point where we no longer agree upon a shared version of reality.
 Just as the Amber Heard-Johnny Depp defamation trial pointed toward a much larger cultural problem of unchecked zealous fandoms and online radicalization, so has the Jones defamation trial vividly illustrated how dysfunctional discourse and interaction have become when we cannot agree on even fundamental questions of reality.

-The lessons learned from this trial may prove instructive for the other two trials still to come; they may even, depending on the jurors’ findings, significantly impact Jones’s finances and the ability of Infowars to continue its misinformation-peddling.
+While the unprecedented amount of the damages awarded through the second trial could be reduced on appeal, the lessons learned from the first trial seemed to prove instructive for the second, and could for the third trial still to come.
+These findings stand to significantly impact Jones’s finances and the ability of Infowars to continue its misinformation-peddling.
 Even if the Sandy Hook trials finally topple the Infowars empire, however, the decades he’s spent mainstreaming the paranoid fringe have already done their work.